fireinrain/github-trending/README.md

 ## Go

+* 【2024-05-02】[appleboy / gorush](https://github.com/appleboy/gorush) - A push notification server written in Go (Golang)
+* 【2024-05-02】[kaytu\-io / kaytu](https://github.com/kaytu-io/kaytu) - The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes  Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you need
 * 【2024-04-29】[talostrading / sonic](https://github.com/talostrading/sonic) - Sonic is a Go library for network and I/O programming that provides developers with a consistent asynchronous model, with a focus on achieving the lowest possible latency and jitter in Go
 * 【2024-04-27】[zk\-Call / zkp\-hmac\-communication\-go](https://github.com/zk-Call/zkp-hmac-communication-go) - "Zero\-Knowledge" Proof Implementation with HMAC Communication in Go
 * 【2024-04-27】[Dhravya / radish](https://github.com/Dhravya/radish) - Super fast drop\-in replacement of the in memory key\-value store Redis, made in Golang